Cities Grow by Adding Centres, Not Erasing Them

 It is normal for newer areas or brownfield developments to be taller than older ones.
 Vienna strictly limits heights in its historic districts while accommodating density in outer districts and along transport corridors.
 Seestadt Asper is Vienna’s answer to Whenuapai.
 It transforms a former airfield into a high density, walkable mixed-use low traffic neighbourhood with 20,000 homes, services, schools and jobs designed around a new rail station (built before the houses).
 Other suburbs, Sonnwendviertel, Nordbahnhof, Kagran / Donau City have been developed in a similar way.

 In London’s Lewisham, recent development around the station is significantly taller than the surrounding Victorian neighbourhoods, precisely because it has the transport capacity and fewer heritage constraints.
 Height and intensity follow transport and modern construction, not historic cores.
+King’s Cross was designed taking into account its history, and is a huge success.
+This came through design and intention, not laissez faire economics.

 Cities do not stay vibrant by freezing themselves in time.
 They do so by adding capacity where it fits best, allowing centres to multiply, and letting history and growth coexist—side by side, connected, and deliberately planned.